Last Updated November 21, 2024

 • Publish your press releases in a professional newsroom

-How to do PR outreach: Top tips
+How to do PR outreach: 4 top tips

-As you might have already guessed, there are a million ways (or, well, at least eleven) all to do it wrong.
+As you might have already guessed, there are a million ways (or, well, at least eleven) to do it wrong.
 But how can you do PR outreach right?

 Tip #1: Outline a PR outreach strategy

 Strategic thinking is important.
-Anyone can just send a bunch of emails, do a tweet, throw a few paid adverts up on Google and call it a day.
+Anyone can just send a bunch of cold emails, do a tweet, throw a few paid adverts up on Google and call it a day.
 That's technically a PR outreach campaign, but it's not a very good one.

 When creating a strategy for your PR outreach, ask the following questions: